NREL/fastsim/docs/content/developers/updating-docs.md

 1. Add `.md` and/or `.ipynb` files to `docs/content/`

 1. Edit the table of contents `docs/myst.yml` to reflect the updated directory structure

+1. Check that a 'strict' build of the docs runs cleanly

+    `jupyter book build --strict --html --execute`

 ## Publishing